- No annual or monthly fees

-- Relatively Low Deposit Requirement: The fact that an investment in a better credit score could cost as little as $49 with the Secured Mastercard® from Capital One is pretty remarkable, even more so when you consider that you’ll have 80 days from account opening to cover the full deposit amount.
+The fact that an investment in a better credit score could cost as little as $49 with the Secured Mastercard® from Capital One is pretty remarkable, even more so when you consider that you’ll have 80 days from account opening to cover the full deposit amount.
 Essentially all other options for people with bad credit come at a far higher initial cost, whether in the form of a refundable deposit or the excessive application and annual fees for which unsecured credit cards for bad credit are known.
 Sacrificing less liquidity reduces the strain on your finances, making it more likely that you will be able to afford other obligations and avoid shooting your credit-building efforts in the foot.
 And if you use your card responsibly, you might be able to earn your deposit back as statement credit.

 While fully secured credit cards are perfectly positioned for credit building — offering nearly guaranteed approval and making it impossible to outspend your repayment capabilities – they don’t allow you to borrow money in times of need.
 This Capital One offer has the potential to be quite different, however.
 In addition to the low costs typical of secured credit cards, you may also benefit from emergency financing capabilities that extend beyond the amount of your refundable security deposit.
 This in turn could prove to be extremely helpful – enabling you to pay for car repairs that are essential to your livelihood, for example – but you must also refrain from abusing the privilege if it’s granted to you.